seburbandev/chuckle-cli/README.md

 2. Run the setup script:

     ```sh
-    .\setup.ps1
+    .\windows-setup.ps1
     ```

-3. Restart your terminal to apply the changes.
+3. Restart your terminal to apply changes.

 ## Usage